 - After your account is created, you will receive an email with a link.
 Click the link to activate your My.Scouting.org account.
 This must be done before you can log in.
 If you do not receive an email, check your spam/junk folder.

 - Once you log in to My.Scouting.org, click E-Learning on the left side.
-Program related trainings are listed under tabs (Cub Scout, Boy Scout, Venturing, and General).
+Program-related trainings are listed under tabs (Cub Scout, Scouts BSA, Venturing, and General).